ericgibert/supersid/docs/ConfigHelp.md

 This section groups most of the parameters identifying your SuperSID monitor.
 Some optional parameters offer the possibility to change some default values used by the program.

 ### Monitor Identification ###
-  * contact: email or phone number of the SuperSID owner.
-Mandatory.
+  * contact: email or phone number of the SuperSID owner. *Mandatory*
-  * site_name: unique identification of the SuperSID monitor.
-Mandatory.
+  * site_name: unique identification of the SuperSID monitor. *Mandatory*
-  * monitor_id:
+  * monitor_id: unique id to distinguish the monitors running on one site
-  * longitude:
+  * longitude: in decimal form
-  * latitude:
+  * latitude: in decimal form
   * utc_offset:
   * time_zone: